2Lazy2BeOriginal/SimulateMathConstants/Approximating e using probability.md

 Similarly, suppose that in a lecture hall and everyone hangs a jacket in the back of the room.
 The fire alarm comes off and in a rush, everyone grabs a jacket at random and leaves.
 The probability that **no one** picked the correct jacket is again 1/e.
 (Note this assumes that it is purely random and the students are not able to use any physical features to differentiate other jackets.
 A case analogous to this is assuming it is dark and no one can see the colour of their jacket).

 Or how about this?
-A play players in a slot machine with a 1 in 10000 chances of winning.
+A slot machine has a 1 in 10000 chances of winning.
 The probability that a player loses all 10000 times is 1/e

 ## Why does this work?

 Using the slot machine example.
 The player has a 1/10000 chance of winning which also means a 1 - 1/10000 chance of losing.
 And since each round is independent of previous slots, we can multiply each round together.
 When we combine this together, we get